matteodisabatino/express-prometheus-middleware/README.md

 Since version 1.0.0 the module supports all existing Node.js versions from 6.0.0. [express](https://www.npmjs.com/package/express) and [prom-client](https://www.npmjs.com/package/prom-client) are required as peer dependencies.

+Since version 3.0.0 the module has got its own [official Grafana dashboard](https://grafana.com/grafana/dashboards/16306).
+Please note that to have information about usage of CPU and RAM, [node_exporter](https://github.com/prometheus/node_exporter) must be used in conjunction.

 The module is write in TypeScript following the [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html).
 If you find something not compliant with, please provide a pull request.

 In general every pull request that will: